 Valdez is also a big fan of soybeans and its benefits.
 "Coming from an Asian background, soy was a very popular dish in my house and continues to be popular plant-based protein for me," says Valdez.
 "I love it because it has various uses.
 For example, soybeans can definitely be a wonderful snack on its own or in a salad.”
 Valdez also notes that soy contains lunasin, which is reported to have cancer preventative properties and other inflammatory properties to regulate cholesterol metabolism.
 He also explains that soy has calcium, copper, magnesium, and vitamin B, which are all great to consume on a regular basis."

-For these reasons, he’s a lover of soymilk, as well.
-“Soy milk is powerful plant base which has about 6 grams of protein and can be used in various ways from baking, pancakes, or even smoothies,” says Valdez.
-“This is definitely a perfect substitute for cow’s milk for people who may have milk allergies or severe lactose intolerance.”
+For these reasons above, he's a lover of soymilk, as well.
+"Soy milk is powerful plant base which has about 6 grams of protein and can be used in various ways from baking, pancakes, or even smoothies," says Valdez.
+"This is definitely a perfect substitute for cow's milk for people who may have milk allergies or severe lactose intolerance."

 "I add these beautiful nuts to my smoothies in the morning along with my walnuts.
 It's a great heathy fat and gives the smoothie a creamier taste," explains Valdez.
 Valdez also says that almonds are an excellent source of vitamin E, which acts as an antioxidant and prevents cell damage to the skin, as well as magnesium, manganese, niacin, and vitamin B2.
 He also says that walnuts have high levels of omega-3 fatty acids, which lowers risk for cardiovascular diseases.

 Grains like quinoa are packed with protein.
 According to The Cleveland Clinic, a half-cup serving of oats adds 5 grams of protein and a quarter cup of uncooked barley or quinoa equals 5 to 6 grams of protein.